Home

 Habitat: Rocky slopes

-Grows from a rosette of thick, fleshy basal leaves.
+Grows from a rosette of thick, fleshy, oblong basal leaves.
+Flower stems are mostly leaning.

 Flora of North America reference.